My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 Entry to Carew Castle and Tidal Mill costs £6.50 and can be booked online here.
 Parking is free.

-What makes Carew Castle one of the best things to do in Pembrokeshire
+Carew Castle from across the millpond - one of the best things to do in Pembrokeshire

 If one castle isn’t enough on your Pembrokeshire road trip, why not have two?!